FreeUKGen/MyopicVicar/doc/roadmap.md

 # FreeREG 2 roadmap

-This is a roadmap for a staged transition from FreeREG1 to FreeREG2.
-It starts with those with most experience and who can give constructive feedback, working eventually to researchers.
-This is also basically the same sequence that will be used for new data through transcription to research:

-- Managers will set up the basic structure.
-- CCs will enter register (and eventually image) information, from which Transcribers will select work.
-- Transcribers then upload and SCs monitor their work and performance.
-- Eventually we have online data entry.

-These phases only refer to the database and changes which affect users.
-We can keep adding extra facilities, such as maps, when we like.
+This is a roadmap for the development of the FreeREG2 software.
+Each release is specified to benefit a particular actor and outlines the high-level features or areas we expect to deliver or address for them.
+Not listed are the data or documentation changes that need to be made in parallel with the software features being developed.

-Version numbers refer to releases of the FreeREG 2 (FR2) project:
+Version numbers refer to releases of the FreeREG 2 (FR2) project.

 ## Version 1.0